oussama-zbair/sentiment-analysis/README.md

 ## Introduction

-Welcome to the Sentiment Analysis app!
 This tool allows you to analyze the sentiment of comments on Hespress articles.
 You can fetch comments from a Hespress article and analyze their sentiment to classify them as positive, negative, or neutral.

 ## Getting Started